Convergence analysis of two-grid methods for symmetric positive semidefinite systems: Introduction

+In some cases, however, the \textit{full} information of $\mathcal{N}(A)$ may not be readily available.
+For example, as indicated in~\cite[page~52]{Strouboulis2000-1}, the eigenfunctions associated with the zero eigenvalues are generally unknown in generalized finite element methods.
+In addition, most of the existing results focus on the case where the coarse-grid system is solved exactly, in the sense that a generalized inverse of the coarse-grid matrix is used as a coarse solver.
+For singular systems, more general coarse solvers are seldom considered in the literature.
+The difficulty may arise from the fact that the error propagation operator of coarse-grid correction fails to be a projector when the coarse-grid system is solved approximately.

+In this paper, we establish a new two-grid convergence theory for SPSD systems.
+Our main contribution is twofold: \begin{itemize}[leftmargin=0.85cm]

-\item Firstly, we derive a succinct identity for the convergence factor of two-grid methods, provided that the Moore--Penrose inverse of coarse-grid matrix is used as a coarse solver (it is called the \textit{exact} coarse solver).
+\item We derive a succinct identity for the convergence factor of two-grid methods, with the Moore--Penrose inverse of coarse-grid matrix being used as a coarse solver (for convenience, it is called an \textit{exact} coarse solver);

-\item Secondly, we present some convergence estimates for two-grid methods with inexact coarse solvers, including both linear and general cases.
+\item We present a convergence estimate for two-grid methods with inexact coarse solvers (various approximation strategies can be utilized to solve the coarse-grid system).

-\end{itemize} It is worth mentioning that our theory has several distinctive features in comparison with the existing ones, as described below. \begin{itemize}
+\end{itemize} It is worth mentioning that our theory has several distinctive features in comparison with the existing ones, as described below. \begin{itemize}[leftmargin=0.85cm]

-\item It does not require any additional assumptions on $A$, especially on $\mathcal{N}(A)$.
+\item It does not require any additional conditions on the coefficient matrix, especially on its null space.

-\item It yields an identity for the convergence factor of exact two-grid methods instead of an upper bound.
+\item It gives an identity for the convergence factor of exact two-grid methods instead of an upper bound.

-\item It offers some convergence bounds for two-grid methods with inexact coarse solvers.
+\item It provides a convergence estimate for two-grid methods with inexact coarse solvers, that is, our analysis is not confined to the exact case.

 \end{itemize}